 A friend of mine sent me an email the other day that contained someone else’s questions to him.
 Their questions were about how open and flexible they should remain in seeking God’s will, in order to allow God to do “big things” in their life.
 The questioner feared seeking too much security in discerning his vocation by privileging prudential judgments over a more spontaneous openness to “the God of surprises.”
 He worried he might needlessly limit God from doing big things with his life.

 I stand by the retreat director’s diagnosis of this generation that flees commitment, responsibility, and stability.
-The God of surprises lived in a tiny and backwater region of the Roman empire, spending the vast majority of His time within a 100 mile radius — up to the age of 30 in a town of about 500 people doing obscure manual labor, and then 3 years travelling along a narrow strip of land preaching and teaching.
-And then from a few hours dying transfixed to a tree He recreated the cosmos by means of quiet fidelity.
-From there He did the biggest thing ever done, by God or man.
+The God of surprises lived in a tiny and backwater region of the Roman empire, spending the vast majority of his time within a one-hundred-mile radius—up to the age of thirty in a town of about five hundred people doing obscure manual labor, and then three years traveling along a narrow strip of land preaching and teaching.
+And then from a few hours dying transfixed to a tree, he recreated the cosmos by means of quiet fidelity.
+From there he did the biggest thing ever done, by God or man.

 God’s biggest surprises are in the ordinary, and the extraordinary surprises lead us back the ordinary ones we missed.

-Second, there’s this amazing 9-minute movie that my wife’s best friend from college shared with us a few months ago.
+Second, there’s this amazing nine-minute movie that my wife’s best friend from college shared with us a few months ago.
 It’s the story of a couple facing the hardship of tragedy intruding into their marriage.
 That tragedy placed severe limits on their external freedoms and threatened the stability of their relationship.
-But, because of the ordinary beauty of faithful love, there opened up between them a nearly infinite space of newfound freedom; an epiphany of God’s greatest surprise of all: selfless love.
+But because of the ordinary beauty of faithful love, there opened up between them a nearly infinite space of newfound freedom, an epiphany of God’s greatest surprise of all: selfless love.
 After I finished watching it, I thought: this is exactly what St. Paul in 1 Corinthians 13:13 tells us: agapē-love is the “biggest thing” God does.
 All of the mirabilia Dei, the “wonders of God” lead us back to “the still more excellent way” (1 Cor.
 12:31) that God is (1 John 4:8).
-I encourage you to watch when you have a free and quiet 9-minute stretch of time.